Stef lives in a large Middle Eastern city which is also home to around 300,000 migrant domestic workers.

 These workers are extremely vulnerable.
 No one knows what happens behind closed doors and they are specifically excluded from the country’s labour laws.

 Stories of mistreatment and abuse — verbal, physical and sexual — are commonplace.
 On average, one of these workers commits suicide every week.

-Long-time MECO and now Serving In Mission worker Stef has been reaching out to domestic worker women for many years by giving them the Jesus film.
+Long-time MECO and now SIM UK worker Stef has been reaching out to domestic worker women for many years by giving them the Jesus film.
 She has versions of the film in 14 languages.

 But in the last year, she’s added audio to her gospel-sharing tool-bag in the shape of MP3 players, which can be loaded with passages of Scripture — and they have proved hugely significant.

 She explained: “The MP3 player project was stimulated by an Ethiopian domestic worker who lived in the same building as me.